-- (a) The Union shall elect from among the employees, and the Employer shall recognize a maximum of 14 shop stewards including one designated as chief shop steward, at each location.
-The duties of the shop steward shall be to assist in the reporting, investigation and resolution of all grievances as well as disseminating bona fide information of the Union to the employees and the Employer. - (b) The Employer agrees to recognize duly appointed or elected shop stewards provided that the Union has first advised the Employer in writing of the name of the employees so appointed.
-The Union agrees to advise the Employer in writing of any changes made by appointment or election from time to time.
+(a) The Employer recognizes the Union's right to select shop stewards to represent employees.
+The Employer and the Union will agree on the number of shop stewards, taking into account the operational needs of the Employer and the administrative needs of the agreement.
+The duties of the shop steward shall be to assist in the reporting, investigation and resolution of all grievances as well as disseminating bona fide information of the Union to the employees and the Employer.

+(b) The Employer agrees to recognize duly appointed shop stewards provided that the Union has first advised the Employer in writing of the name of the shop stewards so appointed.
+The Union agrees to advise the Employer in writing of any changes made by appointment from time to time.

-- (c) The necessary time which is spent by stewards during their regular working hours, as approved by management, reporting, investigating and resolving grievances, or attending meetings specifically provided for herein, shall be considered to be time worked and paid at straight-time.
+(c) The necessary time which is spent by shop stewards during their regular working hours, as approved by management, reporting, investigating and resolving grievances, or attending meetings specifically provided for herein, shall be considered to be time worked and paid at straight-time.
 Permission to deal with grievances or related issues during regular working hours shall not be unreasonably denied.
-In the event that a steward is required by management to attend meetings outside of her regular working hours she will be paid at straight-time rates for all hours spent. - (d) The shop steward shall not be discriminated against or disciplined for performing her duties as a steward. - (e) Leave of absence without pay and with seniority shall be granted to stewards and elected representatives to attend to union business, which requires them to leave their premises of employment. - (f) The Union and the employee will make every effort to provide as much advance notice as possible, for leave requirements to facilitate scheduling of employees.
+In the event that a shop steward is required by management to attend meetings outside of his/her regular working hours he/she will be paid at straight-time rates for all hours spent.

+(d) The shop steward shall not be discriminated against or disciplined for performing his/her duties as a shop steward.

+(e) Leave of absence without pay and with seniority shall be granted to stewards and elected representatives to attend to union business, which requires them to leave their premises of employment.

+(f) The Union and shop steward or elected representative will make every effort to provide as much advance notice as possible, for leave requirements to facilitate scheduling of employees.
 To facilitate the administration of (e) above, when leave without pay is granted, the leave shall be given without loss of pay and the Union shall reimburse the Employer for appropriate salary costs, including travel time incurred.

-Leaves under this article shall include sufficient travel time, where necessary. - (g) At each casino, the Employer will make available private meeting space with a telephone, for the use of stewards, as required.
+(g) At each casino, the Employer will make available private meeting space with a telephone, for the use of shop stewards, as required.